NAMEJET USER GUIDE

 Backorders & Auctions

-Using our backorder service you have an opportunity to express an interest in domain names before they become available.
+Using our backorder service, you have an opportunity to express an interest in domain names before they become available.
 Add the names to your backorder list and we will monitor your lists and alert you when a domain you want is about to become available.
-Please note that backorder bids made during the Pre-Release period (before the 3-day active auction begins) are not proxy bids, they are your starting bid when the auction opens.
+Please note that backorder bids made during the Pre-Release period (before the 3-day active auction begins) are proxy bids.

 If no one else places a backorder on the domain name, you may win it at the minimum backorder price - provided there is no reserve price on the domain.